liquity/dev/README.md

 ### Flow of Ether in Liquity

 Ether in the system lives in three Pools: the ActivePool, the DefaultPool and the StabilityPool.
-When an operation is made, Ether is transferred in one of three ways:
+When an operation is made, ether is transferred in one of three ways:
 - From a user to a Pool
 - From a Pool to a user
 - From one Pool to another Pool

 Ether is recorded on an _individual_ level, but stored in _aggregate_ in a Pool.
-An active trove with collateral and debt has a struct in the CDPManager that stores its collateral value in a uint, but its actual ether is in the balance of the ActivePool contract.
+An active trove with collateral and debt has a struct in the CDPManager that stores its ether collateral value in a uint, but its actual ether is in the balance of the ActivePool contract.

 Likewise, a StabilityPool depositor who has earned some ETH gain from their deposit will have a computed ETH gain based on a variable in the PoolManager.
 But their actual withdrawable ether is in the balance of the StabilityPool contract.